Core 1 - Research Videos and Readings

 So that we continue to provide our learners with the highest levels of digital literacy, we have put together a programme of Digital Learning Key Competencies.
-With the support of the Digital Director Team, we have identified a range of ways to support staff to build their very own iTunesU courses across their subjects.
-In doing this, we continue to increase opportunities for students to use mobile technology to enhance their learning, develop their qualities of leadership of their own learning in and beyond lessons as well as making learning more visible at home.
+With the support of the Digital Director Team at Clevedon School, we have identified a range of ways for practitioners to build their very own digital learning professional curriculum relevant to their phase, subject and specialism.

 Core 3 - Literacy Across the Curriculum

-Students’ literacy skills are called upon in every aspect of school life, whether their reading skills, their listening and comprehension or their ability to express their ideas and thinking by talk, discussion or written responses.
+Students’ literacy skills are called upon in every aspect of school life, whether in their reading skills, their listening and comprehension or their ability to articulate and express their ideas and thinking by talk, discussion or written responses.

-Every teacher is a teacher of literacy and as such, this strand of our Professional Curriculum provides resources, practical ideas and strategies for every staff member to use in supporting the development of literacy in all aspects of school life, both inside and outside the classroom.
+This strand of our CsPD Programme ensures that every member of staff can access resources, practical ideas and strategies to support the development of literacy in all aspects of school life, both inside and outside the classroom.